luiswirth/bsc-thesis/src/matter.typ

 We once again store the coordinates of the vertices in the column of a matrix, just as we did for the `SimplexCoords` struct, but here we store the coordinates of all the vertices in the mesh, so this is usually a really wide matrix.
-The `dim` function here refrences the dimension of the ambient space.
+The `dim` function here references the dimension of the ambient space.
 It is different from the topology dimension in general.

-Here we witness another benefit of seperating topology and geometry, which should be done even when there are not multiple geometry representations supported:
+Here we witness another benefit of separating topology and geometry, which should be done even when there are not multiple geometry representations supported:
-We avoid any redudancy in storing the vertex coordinates.
+We avoid any redundancy in storing the vertex coordinates.
 For every vertex we store it's coordinate exactly once.
 This is contrast to use a list of `SimplexCoords`, for which there would have been many duplicate coordinates, since the vertices are shared by many simplicies.
-So seperating topology and geometry is always very natural even in the case of the typical coordinate-based geometry.
+So separating topology and geometry is always very natural even in the case of the typical coordinate-based geometry.

 === Coordinate Function Functors & Barycentric Quadrature